 - Wearing a wedding ring can help you avoid unwanted attention.

-Read our travel advice for the destinations you'll be visiting to understand where conservative dress standards apply, or where women by law must wear certain clothing.
+Read our travel advice for destinations you'll be visiting to understand where conservative dress standards apply or where women must wear certain clothing by law.

 Be social safely

-- Guard the details of your travel plans and don't advertise you’re travelling alone.
+- Guard the details of your travel plans.
+Don't advertise you're travelling alone.

 - Your social media posts can show your location.
 You might want to change how you post and increase your privacy settings while you're travelling.

 - Never leave your drink unattended or in the care of a stranger or new friend.
 Drink spiking is common around the world.

 - When you're out, keep your bag close and on the opposite side of your body to the street to discourage bag snatchers.

 - As in Australia, avoid walking alone after dark or in isolated areas.
 Our travel advice details areas of major cities to avoid.
 Your hotel, travel guides, locals and other travellers are also good resources.

 - Be aware of cultural standards.
 In some cultures, women shaking hands with men is unacceptable.
 Making eye contact with a man or sitting in the front seat of a taxi may be perceived as a sexual advance.